Over 50? Retirement Savings Strategies

 What’s it going to take?
 First, you need to estimate how much money you will need in retirement.
 Once you have an idea of the ballpark amount, you can work toward fulfilling that goal.
 You may need 60–80% of your current annual income in retirement.
 Your financial professional can help you assess the best figures for your situation.

 Work it!
 If your employer offers a retirement plan, contribute as much as the law will allow.
-In 2014, you can contribute up to $17,500 to an employer-sponsored 401(k) plan.
-Those over age 50 can contribute an additional $5,500.
+You can contribute up to $18,000 to an employer-sponsored 401(k) plan.
+Those over age 50 can contribute an additional $6,000.
 Many employers also match contributions.
 Make sure you contribute enough to claim all of this “free” money, which can add up significantly over time.

 Create a spending plan.
 In other words, make a budget.
 Many people think a budget will be restrictive, but look at it this way: You can spend now, or you can actually have the money to be able to afford your dream adventures.
 It is very important that you pay down debt now and, furthermore, do not accrue new debt.
 Examine your spending habits and replace some of your discretionary spending with saving.
 Even as little as $20 extra per week is a step in the right direction.

 Take some initiative.
 On top of contributing to your employer’s plan, you can save even more by opening your own Roth IRA.
 Contributions are made after taxes, but earnings and distributions are tax-free, provided you have owned the account for at least five years and have reached age 59½.
-Those age 50 and over can contribute $6,500 a year in 2014.
-Eligibility for these plans begins to phase out with adjusted gross incomes of $112,000–$127,000 for single filers and $178,000–$188,000 for married joint filers.
+Those age 50 and over can contribute $6,500 a year.

 Hang your shingle.
 Many Boomers hope to start their own businesses in retirement.
 But why wait?
 If you begin your entrepreneurial efforts now, your business has the potential to be in full swing by the time you finally do retire, and any profits between now and then can be added to your savings.